pixelated/pixelated-user-agent/README.md

     vagrant up source

-You can log into the machine using:
+You can log into the machine and view project root folder with:

     vagrant ssh
+    cd /vagrant

-From here on you can run the tests for the UI by going to the web-ui folder or for the API by going to the service folder and running:
+From here on you can run the tests for the UI by going to the **web-ui** folder or for the API by going to the **service** folder and running:

+    cd web-ui
     ./go test

 You can also run the mail client with: